serp-spider/documentation/docs/about/migration/from-v0_1-to-v0_2.md

     $request = RequestBuilder::buildRequest('http://foo.bar', 'GET');
 ```

-In most cases this API change will be invisible to you.
+In most cases this API change will be invisible to you, except that you need to add a psr7 dependency by yourself.

 ## Google: client update